-In this course, students learn about editing techniques used in documentary filmmaking while they edit and complete a short non-fiction film.
-Students will learn both aesthetic and practical approaches to editing their film.
+In the Documentary Postproduction course, students learn editing techniques used in documentary filmmaking as they edit and complete a short nonfiction film.
+Students learn both aesthetic and practical approaches to editing their film, along with basic engineering and media management for long form projects.
+The Documentary project incorporates sound design and titling into the finished edit.
 (3 credits)